mstksg/inCode/copy/entries/lazy.md

 What will either of these return, when you try to run it?

-Here we are using `undefined` as a way to directly observe evaluation in Haskell.
+Small note --- here, we are using `undefined` as a way to directly observe evaluation in Haskell.
 This is a common trick people use when discussing evaluation in Haskell --- it works because `undefined :: a` can take on any type, and any attempt to evaluate `undefined` can be immediately detected:

 ```haskell
 ghci> sum [1,2,undefined,100]